Deep vein thrombosis

 Deep vein thrombosis is often seen in the limbs, and most commonly occurs in the deep veins of the legs.
 A clot can block blood flow and cause blood congestion behind it.
 With this blockage holding back blood flow, patients experience swelling, pain, redness, warmth, and tenderness to the touch at the calves and thighs.
 Anyone experiencing these symptoms must see a physician immediately.

 Interventional radiologists are board-certified physicians in minimally invasive, catheter-based treatments that address conditions such as deep vein thrombosis.
-These less invasive methods are often less painful, better tolerated and have quicker recovery time than conventional surge.
+These less invasive methods are often less painful, better tolerated and have quicker recovery time than conventional surgery.

 Mechanical treatment of deep vein thrombosis comes in various forms: mechanical thrombectomy, angioplasty, and stent placement.
 With each treatment, an interventional radiologist makes a small incision to access the femoral vein (the large vein in the leg).
 Guided by live x-rays, the doctor inserts a catheter (a thin plastic tube) through the vein to the DVT site.